-The TLV320AlC31 includes a stereo audio ADC, which uses a delta-sigma modulator with 128x oversampling in single-rate mode, followed by a digital decimation filter.
+The TLV320AlC3105 includes a stereo audio ADC, which uses a delta-sigma modulator with 128-times oversampling in single-rate mode, followed by a digital decimation filter.
 The ADC supports sampling rates from 8 kHz to 48 kHz in single-rate mode, and up to 96 kHz in dual-rate mode.
-Whenever the ADC or DAC is in operation, the device requires an audio master clock be provided and appropriate audio clock generation be setup within the part.
+Whenever the ADC or DAC is in operation, the device requires that an audio master clock be provided and appropriate audio clock generation be set up within the device.